1993–94 San Antonio Spurs season: Notable highlights

-One notable highlight of the regular season was Robinson recording a quadruple-double of 34 points, 10 rebounds, 10 assists and 10 blocks in a 115–96 home win over the Detroit Pistons on February 17, 1994.
-Another notable highlight was Robinson scoring a career-high of 71 points on the final day of the regular season, in a 112–97 road win over the Los Angeles Clippers on April 24, 1994.
-In March, Ellis became the first player in NBA history to reach 1,000 career three-point field-goals, as he hit his 1,000 three-pointer in a 107–100 home win over the Sacramento Kings on March 19, 1994.
+Three notable highlights for the Spurs occurred during the regular season.
+On February 17, 1994, Robinson recorded a quadruple-double of 34 points, 10 rebounds, 10 assists and 10 blocks in a 115–96 home win over the Detroit Pistons at the Alamodome.
+On the final day of the regular season on April 24, Robinson scored a career-high of 71 points in a 112–97 road win over the Los Angeles Clippers at the Los Angeles Memorial Sports Arena.
+On March 19, Ellis became the first player in NBA history to reach 1,000 career three-point field-goals, as he hit his 1,000 three-pointer in a 107–100 home win over the Sacramento Kings.